Resonance Disorders

 • behavioral speech therapy.

-Treatment selection considers the cause of the resonance disorder; the appropriateness of treatment for the individual's chronological and developmental age; and the individual's medical status, physical and sensory abilities, cognitive status, and cultural and linguistic background.
-Goals for individuals who speak a language other than English take into consideration their linguistic background.
+Treatment selection considers the cause of the resonance disorder; the appropriateness of treatment for the individual’s chronological and developmental age; and the individual’s medical status, physical and sensory abilities, cognitive status, and cultural and linguistic background.
+Goals for individuals who speak a language other than English consider their linguistic background.

 Surgical Management